 We kept our little walking tour until we reached the house where Anne Frank lived while hiding from the nazis during WWII.
 From the Dam square it’s about 10 minutes walking, but you get to see interesting spots.
 Stores, famous ‘coffee shops’, the Homomonument, and more bridges to cross.
 If you’re planning to visit Anne Frank House, try to get your tickets in advance Online or get there very earlier.
 The long line to enter, and as I’ve read in other sites, is every day, all day.

 From Anne Frank House, we went back to the hotel strolling by the neighborhood and stopped for a while at a bar by the canal to have some beers.
 I asked the waitress if they have some typical food to have while drinking, as an appetizer or something similar.
 She told me about some ‘meatballs’, don’t remember the exact name she told me in Dutch.
 I said ‘sure, let’s have some’.
 First, I didn’t see anybody else having them, 2nd, they were awful and didn’t taste like meat at all.
 Still have no idea what it was, but didn’t like them.
-It tastes as ‘soup’… I think or something like that! *laughing remember that moment*
+It tastes like ‘soup’… I think or something like that! *laughing remember that moment*

 Around the canals